How to build trust in marketing by lying

 So the question becomes - how do I craft a story ethically?

-To recap, make sure you understand your audience so that you can craft a compelling story for them.
+Make sure you understand them, so that you can craft a compelling story for them.
 Then help them make that story a reality.

 If you make the story about them, you won't have to lie.
 You won't get any chance to.